Composite + Aluminum

 16.

-Same as we did for the bottom rail, measure between posts and trim the cap rail to one quarter inch less than the measurement between the insides of the posts to accommodate for the channel thickness.
+Same as we did for the bottom rail, measure between posts and trim the cap rail to 1/4in. less than the measurement between the insides of the posts to accommodate for the channel thickness.

 17.